-- 2 Calculated as net profit attributable to shareholders (annualized as applicable) divided by average equity attributable to shareholders.
-This measure provides information about the profitability of the business in relation to equity. - 3 Calculated as net profit attributable to shareholders (annualized as applicable) divided by average equity attributable to shareholders less average goodwill and intangible assets.
-This measure provides information about the profitability of the business in relation to tangible equity. - 4 Calculated as net profit attributable to shareholders (annualized as applicable) divided by average common equity tier 1 capital.
-This measure provides information about the profitability of the business in relation to common equity tier 1 capital. - 5 Calculated as operating income before credit loss expense or release (annualized as applicable) divided by average risk-weighted assets.
-This measure provides information about the revenues of the business in relation to risk-weighted assets. - 6 The leverage ratio denominators and leverage ratios for the respective periods in 2020 do not reflect the effects of the temporary exemption that applied from 25 March 2020 until 1 January 2021 and was granted by FINMA in connection with COVID-19.
-Refer to the "Regulatory and legal developments" section of the Annual Report 2020 (pages 52-55) for more information.

-7 Calculated as operating income before credit loss expense or release (annualized as applicable) divided by average leverage ratio - denominator.
-This measure provides information about the revenues of the business in relation to leverage ratio denominator. - 8 Calculated as operating expenses divided by operating income before credit loss expense or release.
-This measure provides information about the efficiency of the business by comparing operating expenses with gross income. - 9 Calculated as change in net profit attributable to shareholders from continuing operations between current and comparison periods divided by net profit attributable to shareholders from continuing operations of comparison period.
-This measure provides information about profit growth in comparison with the prior-year period. - 10 Based on the applicable Swiss systemically relevant bank framework as of 1 January 2020. - 11 Consists of invested assets for Global Wealth Management, Asset Management and Personal & Corporate Banking.
+- Effective from the second quarter of 2022, Operating income has been renamed Total revenues and excludes Credit loss expense / (release), which is now presented separately on the Income statement.
+Prior-period information reflects the new presentation structure, with no effect on Operating profit / (loss) before tax and Net profit / (loss) attributable to shareholders. - Except for Total assets, Total equity and Equity attributable to shareholders, balance sheet information for year ended 31 December 2019 is derived from the Annual Report 2020. - Calculated as annualized net profit attributable to shareholders divided by average equity attributable to shareholders.
+This measure provides information about the profitability of the business in relation to equity. - Calculated as annualized net profit attributable to shareholders divided by average equity attributable to shareholders less average goodwill and intangible assets.
+This measure provides information about the profitability of the business in relation to tangible equity.
+Calculated as annualized net profit attributable to shareholders divided by average common equity tier 1 capital.
+This measure provides information about the profitability of the business in relation to common equity tier 1 capital. - Leverage ratio denominators and leverage ratios for year 2020 do not reflect the effects of the temporary exemption that applied from 25 March 2020 until 1 January 2021 and was granted by FINMA in connection with COVID-19. - Calculated as annualized total revenues divided by average leverage ratio denominator.
+This measure provides information about the revenues of the business in relation to the leverage ratio denominator. - Calculated as operating expenses divided by total revenues.
+This measure provides information about the efficiency of the business by comparing operating expenses with gross income. - Calculated as the change in net profit attributable to shareholders from continuing operations between current and comparison periods divided by net profit attributable to shareholders from continuing operations of the comparison period.
+This measure provides information about profit growth since the comparison period . - Based on the applicable Swiss systemically relevant bank framework as of 1 January 2020. - Consists of invested assets for Global Wealth Management, Asset Management and Personal & Corporate Banking.
 Calculated as the sum of managed fund assets, managed institutional assets, discretionary and advisory wealth management portfolios, fiduciary deposits, time deposits, savings accounts, and wealth management securities or brokerage accounts.
-This measure provides information about the volume of client assets managed by or deposited with UBS AG Group for investment purposes.
+This measure provides information about the volume of client assets managed by or deposited with UBS for investment purposes.